Hispanic and Latin American Belizean: Demography

-According to the 2000 Population Census, the people from Guatemala make up the largest group (42.9%) of the immigrant population in Belize, followed by nationals of El Salvador and Honduras.
+AAccording to the 2022 C Population Census, Central American Migrants makeup 15% of the population. the people from Guatemala make up the largest group (42.9%) of the immigrant population in Belize, followed by nationals of El Salvador and Honduras.
+But according to the data from the 2022 census there has been a decline in people who were born abroad migrating to Belize.